 Acoustic Americana

 I've long believed the cultural ethos of Texas has informed the work of so many of that state's best-loved songwriters.
-The time I lived and worked in Galveston more than 40 years ago was a wonderful introduction and aexposure to most Texans' gracious common sense.
-I'm extremely saddened to note Texas' current political derailment and pray daily for global enlightenment.
-I'd love to feel genuinely comfortable again when I visit my musical home state, either virtually or in person.
+The five years I lived and worked in Galveston more than 40 years ago were a wonderful introduction and aexposure to most Texans' gracious common sense.
+I've been extremely saddened to note Texas' current political derailment and pray daily for global enlightenment.
+I'd love to feel comfortable again wearing my black lizard cowboy boots proudly on stage when visiting my musical home state virtually in performance.